kucho/toolbox/README.md

 3. Run the app using: `bin/dev`

 ### Notes
-If you want to debug the application, it's better to run all scripts manually.
+It's better to run all scripts manually if you want **to debug the application**.
 Check `Procfile.dev`to know which commands to run!